A guide to 15-minute cities: why are they so controversial?

 ‘Focusing on this 15-minute window of “easy time” puts us into the mindset of prioritising efficiency, which fits conveniently into a framework that values speed over access.’

-Many argue that the concept of a 15-minute journey is relative, and for those with disabilities, this planning framework fails to cater for them and will actually make accessing facilities for them even more difficult.
+Many argue that the concept of a 15-minute journey is relative, and for those with disabilities, this planning framework fails to cater to them and will actually make accessing facilities for them even more difficult.

 • Overwhelming of essential services and facilities

-Is the 15-minute city concept really the future of urban planning?
+Is the 15-minute city concept really the future of urban planning

 Despite the controversy, the 15-minute city concept – or at least its principles – looks set to influence and shape the future of urban planning in the environment.
 Localised city planning with access to amenities will be a key objective for planners moving forward, and will align closely with the sector’s goal of realising a sustainable built environment.